Search over 4 Maltalier dogs across Australia

 Nutrition

-As with any dog breed, it’s essential to provide your Maltalier with a balanced diet to ensure optimal health.
-Select a high-quality dog food that is appropriate for your Maltalier’s life stage (puppy, adult or senior) and size.
+Provide your Maltalier with a balanced diet to ensure optimal health.
+Select high-quality dog food appropriate for your Maltalier’s life stage (puppy, adult, or senior) and size.

-Look for a formula containing high-quality protein sources, such as chicken, turkey or fish as the main ingredient.
-Whole grains, vegetables and fruits should also be included to provide essential vitamins, minerals and fibre.
-Be sure to give your dog easy access to fresh drinking water at all times.
+Look for formulas containing high-quality protein sources, such as chicken, turkey, or fish, as the main ingredient.
+Whole grains, vegetables, and fruits should also be included to supply essential vitamins, minerals, and fiber.
+Ensure your dog has easy access to fresh drinking water at all times.

 Grooming